Part IIB guide

 - All staff should make particular effort to put new vocabulary into context and explain new concepts.
 It is helpful to provide some repetition.

 Sensus Access is a free self-service facility which is designed to allow diabled students and staff (or those supporting them) to create accessible alternative formats of inaccessible digital documents.
-Further information is available on the Disability Resource Centre's website.
+Further information is available on the Accessibility and Resource Centre's website.

 See the facilities and rules page for information about access to the Department, departmental rules and facilities such as the computer system and The Centre for Languages and Inter-Communication etc.